Chandrika Gururaj: Personal life

 Chandrika was born on 4 October 1959 in Tumkur to Rangarao and Lalithamma.
 She graduated in sociology from the University of Mysore.
-She worked as a lecturer at Tumkur College for a short time.
+She worked as a lecturer at Tumkur College for a brief period.

 Chandrika married Gururaja.
 The couple have a daughter.

 Career

 Chandrika was first noticed by actor Shankar Nag in a program, who later introduced her to composer Hamsalekha.
-Hamsalekha gave her first song "Kadalige Ondu Kone Ide" in the movie Indrajith, a duet with singer S. P. Balasubrahmanyam.
-Then she went to record many film songs with S. P. Balasubrahmanyam, K. J. Yesudas, Mano, P. Jayachandran, L. N. Shastry, Rajesh Krishnan, Ramesh Chandra, and others.
+Hamsalekha gave her, her first song "Kadalige Ondu Kone Ide", in the movie Indrajith, a duet with singer S. P. Balasubrahmanyam.
+Then she went on to record many film songs with S. P. Balasubrahmanyam, K. J. Yesudas, Mano, P. Jayachandran, L. N. Shastry, Rajesh Krishnan, Ramesh Chandra, and other singers.

-She has worked with many composers including Hamsalekha, V. Manohar, Ilayaraja, Rajan–Nagendra, Upendra Kumar, Raj–Koti, Sadhu Kokila, Rajesh Ramnath, C. Ashwath, Jayashree Aravind and others.
+She has worked with many composers, including Hamsalekha, V. Manohar, Ilayaraja, Rajan–Nagendra, Upendra Kumar, Raj–Koti, Sadhu Kokila, Rajesh Ramnath, Jayashree Aravind, and others.

-She Has recorded more than 100 film songs and more than 1000 non - film songs.
+She has recorded more than 100 film songs and more than 1000 non-film songs.

-Her notable songs are "Prema Baraha Koti Taraha", "Ee Jogada Jalapatha", "Thattona Thattona", "Mamarake E Kogileya", "Ba Baro O Geleya", "Chaitrada Premanjaliya", "Avannalli Ivalilli", "Sangama Sangama", "O Bandhuve", "Eniddarenu Hennada Balika", "Nenapugala Angaladi", "Hogabeda Hudugi" and many.
+Some of her notable songs include "Prema Baraha Koti Taraha", "Ee Jogada Jalapatha", "Thattona Thattona", "Mamarake E Kogileya", "Ba Baro O Geleya", "Chaitrada Premanjaliya", "Avannalli Ivalilli", "Sangama Sangama", "O Bandhuve", "Eniddarenu Hennada Balika", "Nenapugala Angaladi", and "Hogabeda Hudugi".

 She was one of the jury members in the 2016 Karnataka state film award committee.
 She is active in performing on stages across the country.